CitruXonve/devblog/source/_posts/Post-interview-insights-in-2025.md

 ### Calculator V2 - [227.
 Basic Calculator II (Medium)](https://leetcode.com/problems/basic-calculator-ii/)

-It was asked during a recent 60-min coding interview with `OpusClip`, in which `+-*/` arithmetic operations need to be supported.
+It was asked during a recent 60-min coding interview with `OpusClip` in early-July 2025, in which `+-*/` arithmetic operations need to be supported.

 #### Concise & efficient Solution after refactoring